raffaellasuardini/personal-blog/content/article1.md

 ![Foto di Leonhard Niederwimmer Unsplash]({static}/images/castle.jpg)

-Our session organizer Tobe send us some prompt and I would like to sendd my thoughts.
+Our session organizer Tobe send us some prompt and I would like to share my thoughts.

 **What do you think is open source?**